Best TIE Bomber loadout in Star Wars: Squadrons

 - Hull: Sienar Dampener Hull

-- Engines: Standard Twin Ion Engine
+- Engines: Twin Ion Engine

 Let’s work backwards with this build.
 The Standard Twin Ion Engines are the base engines for the TIE Bomber, and they work great with this loadout.
 You’ll need your ship to have a combination of speed, acceleration, and manoeuvrability for this to work, and the base engines are your best choice for this.